 Their voices, like the rest of their lives and the setting, are dry.
 They try to speak to one another, but everything they say is “meaningless.”
-The speaker ends the stanza by comparing their words to wind and the wind to “rats’ feet over broken glass.”
+The speaker ends the stanza by comparing their words to the wind and the wind to “rats’ feet over broken glass.”

 Stanzas Two and Three

 The speaker also describes a scenario in which someone who knows them crossed into their land.
-Eliot’s speakers describe how this person, if they remembered the Hollow Men, would know them “not as lost” or “Violent” but simply as “hollow men” or “stuffed men.”
+Eliot’s speakers describe how this person if they remembered the Hollow Men, would know them “not as lost” or “Violent” but simply as “hollow men” or “stuffed men.”
 They are filled, but the filling is as good to them as empty space.

-The second section of the poem begins with a ten line stanza.
+The second section of the poem begins with a ten-line stanza.
 Here, the speaker describes another feature of the Hollow Men.
 They are unable to look anyone directly in the eyes.
 In particular, they are worried about the eyes from “death’s dream kingdom.”
 This is the first reference to Heaven.
 They do not mention it by name, but it’s clear that the souls which rise there worry them.

 This is one of the best examples of Eliot tying together different images to produce a larger result.
-It is unclear what each of these phrases mean, from the “broken column,” perhaps a reference to the destruction of culture, to the singing of the wind.
+It is unclear what each of these phrases means, from the “broken column,” perhaps a reference to the destruction of culture, to the singing of the wind.
 Likely, the point Eliot was trying to get across was that the Hollow Men are afraid of something.
 That something could be death, truth, or a reality they are unwilling to confront.

 Stanzas Two and Three

-In the next stanzas the speaker asks that the souls from Heaven stay away from the Hollow Men.
+In the next stanzas, the speaker asks that the souls from Heaven stay away from the Hollow Men.
 They do not wish to be any nearer to Heaven or to any of those whose eyes might tell them something about themselves they don’t want to know.

 This stanza ends with another interesting image.
 This time the men are compared in earnest to scarecrows.
-They are trying to disguise themselves as something they aren’t, but are quite close to actually being.
+They are trying to disguise themselves as something they aren’t but are quite close to actually being.
 The wind moves them, just as it would a scarecrow and they can be found in “deliberate disguises” consisting of “crowskin” and “crossed staves.”
 The third stanza is only two lines and contains a plea from the men that the “final meeting,” or God’s judgment of them in heaven is delayed.

 The setting which hosts the Hollow Men is further described in the third section.
 Just as they are broken, dry and barren, so too is the “dead land.”
 It is a desert, filled with cacti and “stone images.”
 These stones have been raised in order to beg for Heaven’s help.
 It is a small gesture, that seems futile underneath “the twinkle of a fading star.”
 The star is very distant, far out of reach, but it still represents some kind of hope.
-That is, until it finishes fading.
+That is until it finishes fading.